arnoldfychen/efficientdet/README.md

 # EfficientDet: Scalable and Efficient Object Detection

 ## Improvements
-   I had ever tried other version implementation of EfficientDet, results seemed very bad,(BTW,I'm sure my dataset is OK as training and testing were successfully done with different network, such as Faster-RCNN(ZF,VGG) and Cascade-RCNN (Resnet101,ResneXt101,HRnet) and CenterNet, and results were considerably good), that code implementation seems something wrong, and finally came across Signatrix's this code implementation, training and testing results are OK with my own dataset, but I think there are some flaws that need to patched up, so, I forked Signatrix's project and had a try to revamp some code lines, I have done the following improvements in my this branch:
+   I had ever tried other version implementation of EfficientDet, results seemed very bad, ( BTW,I'm sure my dataset is OK as training and testing were successfully done with different network, such as Faster-RCNN(ZF,VGG) and Cascade-RCNN (Resnet101,ResneXt101,HRnet) and CenterNet, and results were considerably good ), that code implementation seems something wrong, and finally came across Signatrix's this code implementation, training and testing results are OK with my own dataset, but I think there are some flaws that need to be patched up, so, I forked Signatrix's project and had a try to revamp some code lines, I have done the following improvements in my this branch:

   (1)As of now,the original version only works well with network efficientdet-d0 and efficientdet-d1, errors will happen with other level of Efficientdet, I add some changes to make
      d2-d7 also supported, now weights can be correctly loaded form Efficientnet b2-b7 pretrained model file for Efficientnet backbone, and training with Efficientdet d2-d7 works fine.